 Consider your budget

 The first thing you need to consider when looking for a family car is how much you can spend on it.
 Sure, having a seven-seat van may be ideal, but not everyone can afford that.
 Are you looking for an entry-level car, or something more luxurious?
 It’s a good idea to decide on a budget, and then visit local dealerships to get a better idea of what you can get in your price range.
 For example, visiting a BMW dealership in Glendale, AZ may give you an idea of what an upmarket vehicle will cost you.
+You will also need to pay to ship the car if you buy online.

 Safety, safety, safety